caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/getdata/index.rst.txt

 **untar**
 --------------------------------------------------

-  Unarchive from MS from a archive file.
+  Unarchive MS from an archive file.

   **enable**

     *bool*, *optional*, *default = False*

-    Execute this segment
+    Enable the 'untar' segment.

   **tar_options**

     *str*, *optional*, *default = -xvf*

-    Options to parse to 'tar' command
+    The tar options to pass to the 'tar' command.